Background

 - Telemedicine for wound/ulcer care follow-up.

-- Continuous BP and perfusion monitoring in vascular patients.
+- Continuous blood pressure (BP) and perfusion monitoring in vascular patients.

 Education and Simulation